Last Updated on 14/09/2023 by Barney

 How to get rid of brambles the organic method ( without using a chemical weed killer)

-When killing brambles the natural way you will be removing the entire plant, roots and all!
+When killing brambles with the organic method you will be removing the entire bramble bush, roots and all!

 Step 1 .